 Thai Airways did not install sliding doors in these suites (like in Emirates‘ First Class), as it would have increased privacy.

-The ergonomic seat, which has a width of 23 inch (58 cm) and a pitch of 203 cm (80 inch), is very comfortable, and the various seat positions, as well as the suite’s lighting, are controlled via a tablet that is located near the armrest.
-Several other storage cabinets are also located in the arm rest, with one of them holding the massive foldout tray table.
+The ergonomic seat, which has a width of 23 inches (58 cm) and a pitch of 203 cm (80 inches), is very comfortable, and the various seat positions, as well as the suite’s lighting, are controlled via a tablet that is located near the armrest.
+Several other storage cabinets are also located in the armrest, with one of them holding the massive foldout tray table.
 Across the seat is a large 23 inch TV screen, a leather ottoman, and some additional storage space beneath the ottoman.

-At the push of a button, the seat automatically reclines into a flat bed of 86 inches (218 cm) long, with fully retractable armrest.
-A cabin crew member installs a mattress pad, two fluffy pillows and a thick blanket when you want to sleep.
+At the push of a button, the seat automatically reclines into a flatbed of 86 inches (218 cm) long, with a fully retractable armrest.
+A cabin crew member installs a mattress pad, two fluffy pillows, and a thick blanket when you want to sleep.

 What are the best First Class seats on Thai Airways’ B747?
-Solo travellers should go for the window seats, while companions should choose the two middle seats in row 3.
+Solo travelers should go for the window seats, while companions should choose the two middle seats in row 3.

 What are the worst First Class seats on Thai Airways’ B747?
 There are no bad seats in Thai Airways’ A380 First Class cabin, although the two seats in the first row are not as private as the other seats because the cabin is quite narrow here.

-Thai Airways First Class passengers get the following amenities: A Rimowan kit which comes in the form of a mini-suitcase in various colours.
-The bag contains the essential items for long haul travel (e.g. eye mask, ear plugs, a comb, toothbrush, toothpaste, and mouthwash) in addition to two tubes of Monteil skin products (e.g. facial moisturizer and lip balm), a pair of slippers and a comfortable, Royal Thai labelled pyjama, packed in a bag with an exotic motif.
+Thai Airways First Class passengers get the following amenities: A Rimowan kit in the form of a mini-suitcase in various colors.
+The bag contains the essential items for long-haul travel (e.g., eye mask, earplugs, a comb, toothbrush, toothpaste, and mouthwash) in addition to two tubes of Monteil skin products (e.g., facial moisturizer and lip balm), a pair of slippers, and a comfortable, Royal Thai labeled pajama, packed in a bag with an exotic motif.

 Food menu On Thai Airways

-The dinner that was offered during this flight was exceptionally good, consisting of some of the best food I ever tasted in a First Class cabin.
+The dinner offered during this flight was exceptionally good, consisting of some of the best food I ever tasted in a First Class cabin.
 I selected the following items from the menu:

-Hors d’oeuvre: foie gras terrine with Monte Vibiano sesame dressing.
+- Foie gras terrine with Monte Vibiano sesame dressing

-Soup: curried pumpkin soup with Alaska king crab meat and Isigny crème fraiche quenelle.
+- Curried pumpkin soup with Alaska king crab meat and Isigny crème fraiche quenelle

-Main course: baked Chilean sea bass with creamy leek crust, fried leek and lobster bisque, and served with spinach ravioli and tomato concassé, roasted potato, buttered asparagus and tomato, and roasted resto pumki.n
+- Baked Chilean sea bass with creamy leek crust, fried leek, and lobster bisque, and served with spinach ravioli and tomato concassé, roasted potato, buttered asparagus and tomato, and roasted resto pumkin

-Breakfast service was less extensive and a bit disappointing.
-Fresh fruits, yoghurt, cereals, fresh fruit juice and a fruit smoothie were offered as a starter, followed by a tomato dill omelette, with pork sausage, bacon with spring onion, roasted baby potato, and grilled asparagus.
+The breakfast service was less extensive and a bit disappointing.
+Fresh fruits, yogurt, cereals, fresh fruit juice, and a fruit smoothie were offered as a starter, followed by a tomato dill omelet with pork sausage, bacon with spring onion, roasted baby potato, and grilled asparagus.

 Each First Class seat on Thai Airways’ B747 features a 23-inch entertainment screen.
-The entertainment system is controlled by a handset which is hidden near the arm rest and also doubles as a game controller.
-Noise cancelling headphones are available although they are not of the best quality (and cannot be taken away with you).
-The entertainment selection on offer is decent, with over 1,000 hours of regularly updated movies, short films, games, music, news and information.
+The entertainment system is controlled by a handset hidden near the armrest and doubles as a game controller.
+Noise-canceling headphones are available, although they are not of the best quality (and cannot be taken away with you).
+The entertainment selection on offer is decent, with over 1,000 hours of regularly updated movies, short films, games, music, news, and information.